athenagao/boston_ten_day_forecast/README.md

-# boston_ten_day_forecast

 # Boston 10-Day Temperature Forecast (Neural Net / MLP)

 **Live Demo:** https://bostontendayforecast-xpmmmxdksbm8sm7nurmnf2.streamlit.app/

-A lightweight machine-learning baseline that trains an `MLPRegressor` on historical Boston weather (Open-Meteo Archive API) and predicts the next **10 days of daily mean temperature**.
+ML baseline that trains an `MLPRegressor` on historical Boston weather (Open-Meteo Archive API) and predicts the next **10 days of daily mean temperature**.
 The model is trained in **°C** and displayed in **°F** for readability.

 ---